 Image courtesy the David Rumsey Map Collection

 Poland has had a rough history: centuries of war, deadly invasions and subjugation from foreign powers.
 Among the most devastating events in Polish history were the three Partitions of Poland in the late 18th century.
-Beginning in 1772, Poland’s neighbors Russia, Prussia and Austria seized Polish land, effectively wiping Poland from the map of Europe for the next 120 years.
-On this day (January 23) in 1793, Russia and Prussia finalized the second of the three Partitions: Russia seized western Ukraine and Lithuanian Belorussia, while Prussia acquired Greater Poland and part of Mazovia.
-The rest of Poland’s territory was annexed by its neighbors in 1795.
+This helpful Partitions of Poland map tells part of the story.

-Knowing which partition your ancestor’s town resided in is crucial for finding records, as the government ruling each partition (Prussia/Germany, Austria-Hungary and Russia) was responsible for creating and storing records.
-Record availability, format, coverage and even language will vary based on which country was in charge of your Polish ancestor’s region.
-Gazetteers will help you identify the name of your ancestor’s hometown, plus how that name changed over time and which Partition it was part of.
-FamilySearch.org has an excellent collection of Polish gazetteers.
+Knowing which partition your ancestor’s town resided in is crucial for finding records.
+The government ruling each partition (Prussia/Germany, Austria-Hungary and Russia) was responsible for creating and storing records.
+Record availability, format, coverage and even language will vary based on which country was in charge.
+You can find more Partitions of Poland maps on websites such as David Rumsey.

 For more on the Partitions of Poland and how to identify and research your Polish ancestors, see Lisa Alzo’s book The Family Tree Polish, Czech, and Slovak Genealogy Guide.
 You can also check out Polish Research 201 at Family Tree University.
 This four-week course will help you dive deep into your Polish ancestry to break down brick walls.